bkper/GSTestRunner/README.md

 GSTestRunner helps with [TDD] and also let you set a lightweight [CI] for your GS libraries.

-This library does NOT provide assertions.
+It does NOT provide assertions.
 For that, we suggest [GSUnit].

 #Get started